Time is money.

 Working sessions have a virtuous “side effect” of knitting the group closer together through the process.

-Here are 7 Sales + Marketing working session topics to consider tackling each quarter:
+7 Sales + Marketing Alignment session topics to consider each quarter

 1. Persona Profile Development (or Annual Review)